 Join the Classic Book Club in 2017 as we explore classic titles in genre fiction.
 These are books that were written for popular audiences, not scholars, but whose literary merit and entertainment value have stood the test of time.
 Throughout the year we will be reading classics books in romance, mystery, horror, science fiction, fantasy, and historical fiction.

 Discussion groups will meet at 7:00 p.m. on the second Tuesday of every other month.
+Please note: Our August meeting will take place on the THIRD Tuesday of the month.
 Anyone is welcome to attend any session, but advanced registration is required if you would like the library to reserve you a book.
 Register here!